Expat Guide to Buying Property in Vietnam

 Allowed foreign ownership of real estate companies

 There is no limitation on foreign ownership of real estate companies.
-Foreign investors can own up to 100% of a foreign-owned company in Vietnam.
+Foreign investors can own up to 100% of a foreign-owned company in Vietnam and there is now no minimum capital requirement for setting up a real estate business in Vietnam.

 When planning on buying property or setting up a company in Vietnam, it is wise to seek legal advisory beforehand.